simonreisinger/HauntedCastle/Submission 2/doc/doc.md

 - Loading all [models](#Models) with textures
 - We perform view frustum culling.
 - Debug camera ([Controls](#CONTROLS) see above)
-- Autmatic Camera Movement: The Camera is moving along a predefined [Cubic Hermite Spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline)
+- Automatic Camera Movement: The Camera is moving along a predefined [Cubic Hermite Spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline)
 - All [Effects](#EFFECTS) (See below)

 ## EFFECTS